Glauber: Judge's Big Blue-collar guiding principles

 But now comes the true test of Judge’s mettle: the games themselves.

 Judge knows this is the irreducible truth of his legacy, or any coach’s legacy.
-It’s what happens on the field, and no amount of personal integrity can assure that a football team will succeed on the field.
-Winning with integrity is certainly a foundational tenet of Judge’s philosophy, and he wants his teams to put forth an honest effort that summons every fiber of their athletic being as they move forward.
+It’s what happens on the field, and no amount of personal integrity can ensure that a football team will succeed on the field.
+Winning with integrity certainly is a foundational tenet of Judge’s philosophy, and he wants his team to put forth an honest effort that summons every fiber of their athletic being as they move forward.

-But that is still no guarantee of the ultimate goal: holding the Vince Lombardi Trophy aloft on the final football Sunday of the season.
+But that still is no guarantee of the ultimate goal: winning a Super Bowl.

-Judge’s Giants are a long, long way from that mountaintop, and the journey is now just beginning.
-But if he does have the good fortune to experience that one day, he will stay true to the conviction by which he lives: It won’t be about him.
+Judge’s Giants are a long, long way from that mountaintop, and the journey is just beginning.
+But if he does have the good fortune to experience that someday, he will stay true to the conviction by which he lives: It won’t be about him.

 Even if it is.